Housing Benefit and Council Tax Reduction fraud

 Benefit fraud is theft.
 Every year fraudulent benefit claims cost SLDC thousands of pounds.
 This is public money from that could be better spent improving and maintaining services.

 Fraudsters should beware.
-SLDC Investigators identified over 40 cases that were considered suitable for prosecution action during 2012/13 and over £140,000 of benefit that had been either fraudulently or incorrectly claimed.
+SLDC investigators identified over 40 cases that were considered suitable for prosecution action during 2012 tp 2013 and over £140,000 of benefit that had been either fraudulently or incorrectly claimed.

 Sentences administered by courts can include imprisonment, fines and community penalties.
 Other action taken included the offer of formal cautions and financial penalties.